typelevel/doobie/README.md

 - Each method in the Java API has an associated smart constructor in the low-level API.
 The names, types, and computed result types are identical to those in the Java API, and the implementation in the provided Kleisli interpreter (described below) is a direct delegation.
 This 1:1 correspondence makes it  straightforward to construct pure monadic equivalents of existing imperative JDBC code.
 - In addition to constructors for operations on carrier types, Doobie also provides an effect-capturing constructor (essential when working with native JDBC objects) and an exception-catching constructor in each algebra, as well as lifting constructors to embed programs written in the free monads of other algebras.
 - For each algebra we provide a natural transformation to `Kleisli[M, C, A]` given carrier type `C`, target monad `M`, and evidence that `M` can capture effects and catch exceptions.
 Or you can of course write your own interpreter.
-An exception here is the provided natural transformation for `DriverManager`, which has no carrier type and goes straight to `M[A]`.
+Note that the provided natural transformation for `DriverManager` (which has no carrier type) goes straight to `M[A]`.

 Because the constructors are in a 1:1 correspondence with JDBC (with no swizzling of types whatsoever) this API must be used with a great deal of caution; many computed types have side-effecting methods and some are liftetime-managed and must be closed in a particular order.